Margaret Sullavan: Personal life

 Sullavan had a reputation for being both temperamental and straightforward.
 On one occasion, Henry Fonda had decided to take up a collection for a 4th of July fireworks display.
 After Sullavan refused to make a contribution, Fonda complained loudly to a fellow actor.
 Sullavan rose from her seat and doused Fonda from head to foot with a pitcher of ice water.
 Fonda made a stately exit, and Sullavan, composed and unconcerned, returned to her table and ate heartily.

-Another of her blowups almost killed Sam Wood, who was a keen anti-Communist.
-He died from a heart attack shortly after a raging argument with Sullavan, who had refused to allow the firing of a writer on a proposed film (No Sad Songs for Me) on account of his left-wing views.
-Louis B. Mayer always seemed wary and nervous in her presence.
-"She was the only player who outbullied Mayer," Eddie Mannix of MGM later said of Sullavan.
-"She gave him the willies."
+Sullavan refused to allow the firing of a writer on No Sad Songs for Me for his left-wing views.
+M-G-M studio chief Louis B. Mayer always seemed wary and nervous in her presence.
+"She was the only player who outbullied Mayer", Eddie Mannix of MGM later said of Sullavan.
+"She gave him the willies".
+Some have attributed the death of Sam Wood, a keen anti-Communist, to a dispute he had with Sullavan.
+Wood died from a heart attack shortly after a raging argument with Sullavan.